whvod/cracking_codes_with_python/README.md

-This is a backup the book Cracking codes with python(2018)
+This is a backup copy of my work for the book Cracking codes with python(2018)